hupe1980/fileserve/README.md

   -v, --version                 version for fileserve
 ```

-Or use the module to create your own protable:
+Or use the module to create your own portable:
 * [nextjs-portable example](_examples/nextjs-portable)

 ## License